 Winter in our National Parks can give the most spectacular memories and experiences of any season.
 America’s seventh most-visited National Park, Olympic, is home to seven of the most unique winter experiences in the country.
 From skiing, snowboarding, or snowshoeing on snowy ridges, to walking along rainforest rivers full of salmon, and watching storms on the coast, Olympic has something for everyone.
-611 miles of trails await you in this park that is 95% wilderness, making Olympic a perfect destination to get away from it all before and after the holiday season.
+611 miles of trails await you in this park that is 95% wilderness, making Olympic a perfect destination to get away from it all before and after the winter season.

 If you haven’t experienced Olympic in the winter, or even if you have, we recommend taking at least three trips out during the winter months to fully experience the best of what the region has to offer.
 It doesn’t matter if you are an expert hiker or someone who likes to appreciate nature close to your car, this awesome park in the northwest corner of Washington State is sure to become your favorite winter wonderland.

 Few places in the world offer views as majestic as Hurricane Ridge.
 Year round, visitors from a round the globe make the 17 mile drive from the sea level town of Port Angeles up to Hurricane Ridge, which sits just under 5,300 feet.
 With sweeping views in every direction of glaciated peaks, and historical waterways, snowshoeing or cross country skiing Hurricane Hill is great for adventurers of all ages.
 For those looking for more extreme fun, try your luck at skiing and snowboarding at one of only three National Parks that has a ski lift, the Hurricane Ridge Ski and Snowboard Area.
 Whether you are bombing down Klahhane Ridge on a bluebird day, or taking in the impressive snow totals at Hurricane Hill, Hurricane Ridge is a snow lover’s dream.